 DeviceNet uses common industrial protocol (CIP) for its upper layers.
 The CIP follows the open systems interconnection (OSI) model in seven layers: physical, data link, network, transport, session, presentation, and application.

-The length of the network will depend on your network speed, as mentioned in the last section, and the type of cables you use.
-For instance, if you have a flat cable, the trunk distance for a baud rate of 125 Kbps will have to stay within 420 meters.
+The length of the network will depend on the network speed, as mentioned in the last section, and the type of cables we use.
+For instance, if we have a flat cable, the trunk distance for a baud rate of 125 Kbps will have to stay within 420 meters.
 So 250 Kbps needs 200 meters, and 500 will go to 75 meters.
-You can choose round thick cable, round thin cable, or others to change these numbers.
+We can choose between a round thick cable, round thin cable, and others to modify these numbers.

-To set up a DeviceNet network, you’ll only need a couple of simple math equations.
-However, you definitely need to consider your cable type, device energy consumption, current, and other specs to do the math.
+To set up a DeviceNet network, we’ll only need a couple of simple math equations.
+However, we definitely need to consider the cable type, device energy consumption, current, and other specs to do the math.

 EDS stands for electronic datasheet.
-Like a physical datasheet, a device’s EDS file will give you all the relevant information you need on the device.
-So you have to have it in your configuration tool to know which device you have connected to the network and what parameters it has.
-You’ll find these files in many other field networks besides DeviceNet too.
-Let me give you an example.
+Like a physical datasheet, a device’s EDS file will give us all the relevant information you need on the device.
+So we have to have it in our configuration tool to know which device we have connected to the network and what parameters it has.
+We’ll find these files in many other field networks besides DeviceNet too.

-Let’s say you want to set up a HART device.
-So your configuration tool needs the EDS file for that specific device.
-If your tool uses PROFIBUS for its protocol, then you need the EDS files for that device on that protocol.
-Does that make sense?
+Let’s say we want to set up a HART device.
+So the configuration tool needs the EDS file for that specific device.
+If the tool uses PROFIBUS for its protocol, then we will need the EDS files for that device on that protocol.

 DeviceNet works the same way.
 Vendors must provide the proper files for their devices that use DeviceNet as their protocol.
-Often you’ll have to download this file from a vendor’s website, then upload it to your system.
-If you can’t find the file, then contact your local rep for help.
-This image shows you how it looks on the Rockwell Automation website.
+Often we’ll have to download this file from a vendor’s website, then upload it to the system.

-The way you configure your DeviceNet devices can vary by factors such as the type of control system you have.
+The way we configure the DeviceNet devices can vary by factors such as the type of control system you have.
 However, we can give you an overview to point you in the right direction.

 As mentioned before, you can have up to 64 nodes on your network.
 Each node has its own media access control identifier or MAC ID.